Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Experiments

 \subsubsection{Sampling Approach}

-Due to the limited availability of publicly accessible EHR data, we adopt bootstrapping sampling in this phase, following the approach recommended in \cite{safedrug}.
-This technique is particularly effective in scenarios where sample sizes are small, as detailed in \cite{testsample1} and \cite{testsample2}.
+Given the limited availability of publicly accessible EHR data, we utilize bootstrapping techniques in this phase, following the methodology outlined in \citep{safedrug}.
+As discussed in \citep{testsample1} and \citep{testsample2}, this technique is particularly effective for small sample size scenarios.